-You can build a blog directly on your Shopify store, so your customers can have your insights on top of all your products, all in one place.
+You can build a blog directly on your Shopify online store, so your customers can have your insights on top of all your products, all in one place.

 I recommend hiring a blogger in your niche to crank out content.
 It’s worth the investment to have a robust blog initially, and then post something new every week or so – while promoting the existing content on your social media channels.

 You can use the Shopify SEO tools to figure out the best strategies, but chances are you’re going to want to outsource some of that content writing.
 It can be a major energy drain, and you have a business to run.